OALabs/UnpacMe-IDA-Byte-Search/README.md

 good candidate for a rule, you can quickly copy it use the `Copy Pattern` button.
 To view the analysis of a file simply click on the SHA256 hash within the table to open a new browser tab to the analysis on [UnpacMe](https://www.unpac.me).

+To copy results simply select any of the desired cells and click the `Copy Selected Results` button.

 <p align="center">
     <img width="600" alt="Example Results" src="imgs/example_results.gif?raw=true">
 </p>